Artemis: Boar

 The boar is one of the favorite animals of the hunters, and also hard to tame.
 In honor of Artemis's skill, they sacrificed it to her.
 Oeneus and Adonis were both killed by Artemis's boar.
 In The Odyssey, she descends from a peak and she travels along the ridges of Mount Erymanthos, that was sacred to the "Mistress of the animals".
 When the goddess became wrathful she would send the terrible Erymanthian boar to laid waste the farmer's fields.
 Heracles managed to kill the terrible creature during his Twelve Labors.

 In one legend, the Calydonian boar had terrorized the territory of Calydon because Artemis (the mistress of the animals) was offended.
 The Calydonian boar hunt is one of the great heroic adventures in Greek legend.
 The most famous Greek heroes including Meleager and Atalanta took part in the expedition.
 The fierce-hunter virgin Atalanta allied to the goddess Artemis was the first who wounded the Calydonian boar.

-Ovid describes the boar as follows: